tc39/proposal-regexp-v-flag/README.md

 ## Proposed solution

-We propose to extend the syntax for character classes to add support for set difference, set intersection, and nested character classes.
+We propose to extend the syntax for character classes to add support for set difference/subtraction, set intersection, and nested character classes.

 ## High-level API